gruevyhat/ik/house_rules.md

 *These Are Not the Warjacks You're Looking For*
 Muto Mentem, Lore (Arcane) 1, R: short, D: sun, T: indiv, Diff: 17
 Alter’s the target’s perception of the one item in his immediate memory.
 Requires a Targeting Roll.

+*Where am I?*
+Intellego Imaginem, Lore (Arcane/Occult) 1, R: personal, D: momentary, T: indiv, Diff: 14
+Caster knows his approximate distance and compass direction relative to a known location of his/her choosing.

 *Detect Magic*
-Intellego Vim, Lore (Arcane/Occult) 1, R: self, D: momentary, T: sight, Diff: 16 Caster immediately knows which objects within sight are magical.
+Intellego Vim, Lore (Arcane/Occult) 1, R: self, D: momentary, T: room, Diff: 13

-*Where am I?*
-Intellego Imaginem, Lore (Arcane/Occult) 1, R: personal, D: momentary, T: indiv, Diff: 14 Caster knows his approximate distance and compass direction relative to a known location of his/her choosing.
+Caster immediately knows which objects within the caster's immediate vacinity are magical.

 *Need a Light?*
-Creo Ignem, Lore (Arcane/Occult) 1, R: touch, D: momentary, T: small, Diff: 12 Caster knows his approximate location relative to a known location of his/her choosing.
+Creo Ignem, Lore (Arcane/Occult) 1, R: touch, D: momentary, T: small, Diff: 12
+A small spark appears at the tip of the caster's finger, igniting flammable materials found there.

 # Modifications of Existing Rules